Bullseye (Marvel Comics)

 Bullseye is a supervillain appearing in American comic books published by Marvel Comics.
-The character was created by Marv Wolfman and John Romita Sr..
-A psychopathic assassin, Bullseye uses the opportunities afforded by his line of work to exercise his homicidal tendencies and to work out his own personal vendetta against Daredevil.
-He is also an enemy of the Punisher.
-Although he possesses no superpowers, Bullseye is able to use almost any object as a lethal projectile, be it weapons like shuriken and sai or seemingly harmless objects like playing cards and pencils.
-His marksmanship is uncanny, at a nearly supernatural level.
+Created by writer Marv Wolfman and artist John Romita Sr., the character first appeared in Daredevil #131 (1976).
+He has since endured as one of the superhero Daredevil's two archenemies, alongside the Kingpin.

+Bullseye is a psychopathic assassin who possesses uncanny, near-superhuman accuracy and an innate, preternatural ability to use almost any object as a lethal projectile, from weapons such as shuriken and throwing knives to seemingly harmless objects like playing cards and pencils.
+Bullseye uses his line of work to exercise his homicidal tendencies and has been part of defining Daredevil stories, including the murders of his love interests Karen Page and Elektra Natchios.
+Although his primary obsession is Daredevil, Bullseye has also fought other heroes in the Marvel Universe, such as the Punisher.
+Bullseye's first name has been revealed as Lester, but his surname remains unknown.
+The alternate Daredevil Noir, PunisherMAX, and Ultimate Marvel incarnations of Bullseye have used the names Eliza, Shelton Pendergrass, and Benjamin "Dex" Poindexter, respectively.

-The character has been adapted into various forms of media relating to Daredevil.
-He has been portrayed by Colin Farrell in the 2003 film adaptation and by Wilson Bethel as Benjamin "Dex" Poindexter in the 2018 third season of the Marvel Cinematic Universe Daredevil television adaptation, a name notably used in the Ultimate Marvel Universe comics version of the character and which was later integrated into the mainstream comics.
+The character has been adapted in various media incarnations, having been portrayed in live-action by Colin Farrell in the film Daredevil, and Wilson Bethel in the Marvel Cinematic Universe television series Daredevil and its continuation Daredevil: Born Again.

 Publication history

 The character's first appearance is in Daredevil #131 (March 1976).
 Although created by writer Marv Wolfman and artist John Romita Sr., the book features art by Bob Brown and Klaus Janson.

 Bullseye's real name and origins are unknown.
-He has used the name "Benjamin Poindexter" on several occasions, first mentioned on Daredevil #159 (1979) where he goes by the name "Mr. Poindexter" which he later claimed that it is "just one of the many names he used" (Daredevil #181, 1982).
+He uses the name "Benjamin Poindexter" on several occasions, first mentioned in Daredevil #159 (1979) where he goes by the name "Mr. Poindexter," which he later claims is "just one of the many names he used" (Daredevil #181, 1982).
 However, there are also instances where his name is given as “Lester".
 The miniseries Bullseye: Greatest Hits (2004) developed the character's backstory, but also revealed that some or all of it has been fabricated, probably by Bullseye himself.
-In this series, Bullseye's name was Leonard and had a brother named Nate (whose real name was later revealed as Lester by Leonard).
+In this series, Bullseye's name was Leonard and his brother’s was Lester or, initially, Nate.

-Following Civil War, Warren Ellis took over writing Thunderbolts and Bullseye became one of the core members of the new team line-up.
+Following "Civil War", Warren Ellis took over writing Thunderbolts and Bullseye became one of the core members of the new team line-up.

 In the Secret Invasion aftermath storyline Dark Reign, Bullseye becomes a member of the Dark Avengers under the alias Hawkeye and features in a five-issue limited series Dark Reign: Hawkeye, written by Andy Diggle, with art by Tom Raney.
 As a member of the Dark Avengers, he has a major role in the crossover Dark Avengers/Uncanny X-Men: Utopia, written by Matt Fraction.
 He appeared as a regular character in Dark Avengers #1-16 (March 2009-June 2010).

 Bullseye is killed by Daredevil in Shadowland #1, but is later confirmed alive in Daredevil vol. 3 #26.